Home

 A Meshtastic node is currently operational at the EOC building.

-All repeaters are currently operational.
+All analog and digital repeaters are currently operational.

-The next scheduled meeting will be held on March 5th.
+The next scheduled meeting will be held on April 2nd.

 Administrative and Other Comments: